dpfernandes/class05-final-project/README.md

 Note: use the same logic and UI of the Mentors Results View for the Networking Results View

+### Second iteration

+      > Build Menu View with React based on the components previously created with the Storybook.io;
+      > Build List Views with React using the APIs structure for Internship ads, Events , Mentors and Networking and using the components that you created with Storybook.io;
+            Note #1: The availabilities of the Mentors should be listed;
+            Note #2: The search boxes don't need to be part of the Views in this stage because we are only developing Listing and not Search.
+      > Build List View for the Calendar using the API's structure for Events;
+      > Build List View for the Map using the API's structure for Events pinned them down on the map.
+            Note #3: Beware that even though the Mockups show several Maps, this exercise is only for Events.

+      > Extra
+            > Add 2 new Items to the Menu:
+            ###### About us with the following content:
+                  Textile Hub for Refugees' Empowerment, Employment and Entrepreneurship Advancement in Denmark - a new model

+                  THREAD is a dynamic and innovative collaboration of diverse partners from business, design, education, research and refugee support agencies aiming to achieve life-changing results for women who are forging new lives in Denmark.

+                  Integration is a key problem for refugees and their host countries.
+This project seeks to help solve this problem by developing and testing a pioneering themed model of Empowerment, Employment and Entrepreneurship opportunities.
+The model offers a step-change programme to women refugees with differing levels of life experience and educational qualifications, which may be accessed according to their individual confidence and competence.

+                  The project is funded by Innovationsfonden.

+            ###### Contact with the following content:
+                  Jane Malcolm-Davies, Director
+                  Centre for Textile Research
+                  University of Copenhagen
+                  Tel.: +45 26 20 22 09
+                  E-mail: jane@jmdandco.com

+                  Egzona Haxha, Co-Director
+                  Centre for Textile Research
+                  University of Copenhagen
+                  Tel.: +45 60 86 32 17
+                  E-mail: egzona@hum.ku.dk

 ###### Please check the JSON files provided through APIs